YagoLopez/material-light/README.md

 ## Use

+- This project is meant to be used with a angular-cli generated project
 - Clone or download the repository.
-- Copy the `ml` folder (where the components are) to your project and import `ml_module.ts` in your root module.
+- Copy the `ml` folder (where the components are) to your project
-- Copy and paste the `assets` folder in the exact path in your project.
+- Copy and paste the `assets` content in the exact same path in your project
 - Use the components following the examples in the `pages` directory.
 The components use `ml` as namespace.
 For example: `<ml-icon>email</ml-icon>`places an email icon component in a template.
-- For **WEBPACK**: Load the demo using the angular-cli command`npm ng serve`.
-This should serve`index.html` at `localhost://4600`.
-- For **SYSTEMJS**: Load the demo pointing a web server to`index-systemjs.html`.
-(Systemjs can be used as module loader during development instead of compile all files width Webpack)
+- If you are **not going** to use **lazy-loading modules**, import directily the components into your component.
+For example, if you are going to use a button with an icon you will need to import `MlButton` and `MlIcon` components.
+- If you are **going** to use **lazy-loading modules**, in this case you will need to import the modules.
+For example, `MlButtonMod` and `MlIconMod`, following the before mentioned case.